Apex 30% Rule “Don’t Blow Your Payout” Calculator: Stop Violation Penalties

-Let me break down this Apex 30% thing...
+Let me break down this Apex 30% rule thing…

-Because apparently it's still confusing the hell out of some people.
-But it's all about to make sense, and you will want to bookmark this page so you can use the calculators every day.
+Because apparently, it’s still confusing the hell out of some people.
+But it’s all about to make sense, and you’ll want to bookmark this page so you can use the calculators every day.

 Here’s the deal, plain and simple: